What you need to know

 - private functions, like a birthday at a hired premises.

 Play it safe — keep surfaces clean, wash your hands, and maintain safe physical distancing where possible.

-A person in charge of a social gathering, should ensure records are kept for contact tracing purposes, except where every person in a gathering knows each other.
-This includes in your home, community hall, or other space.
+A person in charge of a social gathering must ensure records are kept for contact tracing purposes, except where every person in a gathering knows each other.
+This includes in your home, community hall or other space.

-You should not participate in any gatherings if you have COVID-19 symptoms or if you need to be in isolation for any reason.
+You must not participate in any gatherings if you have COVID-19 symptoms or if you need to be in isolation for any reason.

 Many public venues can open at Alert Level 2.
 This includes:

 - museums and libraries

 - restaurants, cafes and bars.

 All public venues must keep records to enable contact tracing.

 Exercise, sport and recreation